Anders Behring Breivik: Booking and preparations for trial

 On 25 July 2011, Breivik was charged with violating paragraph 147a of the Norwegian criminal code, "destabilising or destroying basic functions of society" and "creating serious fear in the population", both of which are acts of terrorism under Norwegian law.
-He was ordered held for eight weeks, the first four in solitary confinement, pending further court proceedings.
+He was held for eight weeks, the first four in solitary confinement, pending further court proceedings.
 The custody was extended in subsequent hearings.
 The indictment was ready in early March 2012.
-The Director of Public Prosecutions had initially decided to censor the document to the public, leaving out the names of the victims as well as details about their deaths.
-Due to the public's reaction, this decision was reversed prior to its release.
+The Director of Public Prosecutions had initially decided to omit the names of the victims and details about their deaths from the publicly released document, but reversed this decision due to public reaction.
 On 30 March, the Borgarting Court of Appeal announced that it had scheduled the expected appeal case for 15 January 2013.
-It would be heard in the same specially-constructed courtroom where the initial criminal case was tried.
+It would be heard in the courtroom that had been specially constructed for the initial criminal case.

-Breivik was kept at Ila Prison after arrest.
-There, he had at his disposal three prison cells: one where he could rest, sleep, and watch DVDs and TV, a second that was set up for him to use a computer without the Internet, and a third with gymnasium equipment.
+Breivik was kept at Ila Detention and Security Prison after arrest.
+There, he had at his disposal three prison cells: one where he could rest, sleep, and watch DVDs and TV, a second that was set up for him to use a computer without Internet access, and a third with gymnasium equipment.
 Only selected prison staff with special qualifications were allowed to work around him, and the prison management aimed to not let his presence as a high-security prisoner affect any of the other inmates.
-Subsequent to the January 2012 lifting of letters and visitors censorship for Breivik, he received several inquiries from private individuals, and he devoted his time to writing back to like-minded people.
-According to one of his attorneys, Breivik was curious to learn whether his manifesto has begun to take root in society.
+Subsequent to the January 2012 lifting of censorship of letters and banning of visitors, Breivik received several inquiries from private individuals, and he devoted his time to writing back to like-minded people.
+According to one of his attorneys, Breivik wanted to learn whether his manifesto had begun to take root in society.
 Breivik's attorneys, in consultation with Breivik, considered whether to have some of his interlocutors called as witnesses during the trial.
 Media outlets, both Norwegian and international, requested to interview Breivik.
-The first such was cancelled by the prison administration following a background check of the journalist in question.
+The first such was cancelled by the prison administration following a background check of the journalist.
 A second interview was agreed to by Breivik, and the prison requested a background check to be done by the police in the country of the journalist.
 No information was divulged about the media organisations in question.